I was studying global ecology and anthropology, and the world was literally my classroom.

 That first decade was devoted to leading programs overseas.
 I brought students to Africa, Asia and Central America.
 I honed my skills as a logistician, problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, financial planner and mentor.
 The next decade was a time of making bigger change on an organizational level, so I hung up my backpack and moved into an office, where I expanded my skills in ethical and sustainable program development, risk management protocol, staff hiring and training, admissions procedures, and experiential education curriculum.

 My current chapter transitioned me into gap year consulting, a perfect culmination of everything I have done to-date.
-I am an accredited professional gap year counselor, current Alumni Committee member, and former board member of the Gap Year Association.
+I am an accredited professional gap year counselor, co-chair of the Alumni Committee, and former board member of the Gap Year Association.
 I have been a keynote speaker at the USA Gap Year Fairs since 2011.
 I promote the gap year on a national level at conferences and schools, travel the world to vet quality placements, advise new programs on strategic development ... and BEST of all work closely with families to curate the gap year options that will best meet the needs, interests, goals and budget of each courageous gap year student.

 I am a facilitator at heart, and feel honored to support people in life's transitions.
 In addition to mentoring students for the past 25 years, I have also been a ski instructor, birth doula and wedding officiant.